 Paris is a city not to be rushed but time might not be on your side.
 So how do you pack in the main sights without overloading yourself?
 This 2-day itinerary breaks down the major sights in easy digestible chunks.
 There are also plenty of tips on metro stops, food recommendations and how to beat the queues.
-You can be in the heart of Paris in just 2hrs 16 mins with Eurostar and with up to 15 trains a day, there's great flexibility in pricing and timing.
+You can be in the heart of Paris in just 2hrs 16 mins with Eurostar and with trains running throughout the day, there's great flexibility in pricing and timing.

 Put on some comfy shoes and prepare to see stunning views of Paris as you visit its most famous monuments.

 Start your first day in Paris at Notre Dame Cathedral.
 With much ground to cover today, you might want to skip the line to explore its looming towers, gothic architecture and intricate stained-glass windows.
 Look out for the famous gargoyles and if you’re feeling up to it, climb up the belfry (442-step ascent) to be rewarded with a jaw-dropping view of the capital.

 Top tip: To get to the Towers, book your visit online ahead of time.
 Come early if you can, as the crowds tend to swell after 10am.

 Due to a recent fire, the cathedral will be closed until further notice.